Confirmation Statement for a dormant company is compulsory for a company registered with Companies House in the United Kingdom.

 You may also require to file the form AD02 if you continue to keep your company registers at your home address.
 The form AD02 is to register your home address as your SAIL address.
 However, you do not have to file the form AD02 if your company registers would be kept at your company’s registered office address.

 You can change your director’s personal information with Companies House by filing the form CH01.
 Whilst use the form TM01 to remove a director and the form AP01 to appoint a new director.

-Another change could be that when your dormant company was setup a secretary was appointed and you are using a nominee service.
+Another change could be that when your dormant company was set up a secretary was appointed and you are using nominee service.
 The appointment of secretary for a private limited company is now optional.
 You can remove your company secretary by filing the form TM02.